Yuss76A/uniting-hockey-fans-in-J-nk-ping/README.md

 * Icons have been obtained from Font Awesome and are utilized to signify navigation elements on smaller screens and social media links within the footer.

+### Fonts

+* Open Sans was selected as the primary and only font for the HV71 Hockey FanClub website.
+This choice was made to ensure a clean, modern, and highly readable presentation throughout all site content.
+Open Sans is known for its excellent legibility on both web and mobile platforms, which is crucial for our audience who might access the site from various devices.
+To add a distinctive character to the HV71 Hockey FanClub website, careful consideration was given to the font is with a focus on enhancing readability and aligning with the club's dynamic and sporty aesthetic.